 The latter half of the 1990s and the first half of the 2000s were packed with Disney sequels.
 The Mouse had seemingly run out of ideas and chose instead to capitalize on the public’s nostalgic affection for past movies.

-To continue this unit study, check out the Kids Movie Night Bundle (G Rated).
+To continue learning, check out the Kids Movie Night Bundle (G Rated).

 Good Disney Sequels